 Check out this stunning interior, which its owner Alison Cork describes as a mix of “Rococo meets Contemporary with a hint of Tart’s Boudoir”.
-I recently met up with Alison, lifestyle guru, writer for The Telegraph and Evening Standard and founder of Homes&Bargains, to take a look at her stunning new home, which she shares here with ACHICA Living readers.
+We recently met up with Alison, lifestyle guru, writer for The Telegraph and Evening Standard and founder of Homes&Bargains, to take a look at her stunning new home, which she shares here with ACHICA Living readers.
 Alison moved into her six-floor 1820s town house with husband Efi and their sons, Iggy, 9, and David, 9, a year ago…

 What first attracted you to your new home?

 I’d been badgering local agents for about two years with my impossibly specific wish list.
 Then one day an agent rang and said they had seen ‘my house’.
 I was at the door within ten minutes, walked into the sitting room and knew I had found home.

 What did it look like when you first moved in?

 It had been occupied by a very colourful and lovely theatrical impresario who had passed away aged 94.
 The house was caught in a time warp, including layers of wallpaper from various decades and delightful barley twist oak banisters…

 We took out the worst excesses of MDF carpentry and let the original features breathe again.
 I was so happy to have a home I just let rip and went for colour – everywhere!
 The style is very eclectic, but probably fair to say Rococo meets Contemporary with a hint of Tart’s Boudoir.

 Did you make any structural changes?